+ETHN 1

-ETHN 1 INTRODUCTION TO ETHNIC STUDIES
+INTRODUCTION TO ETHNIC STUDIES

-3 Units

-Lecture: 3 hours

-Also available on line

 Introduction to ethnicity in the United States with emphasis on major ethnic minorities.
 Focus on ancestral, religious, linguistic and cultural differentiation.
 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Area of Emphasis and Gen Ed Applicable.
 UC/CSU